FrancoAseglio/dotfiles/README.md

    - Keeps your environment consistent and updatable

 5. **Aerospace NOT Installed**
-   - Rememeber to clones and builds Aerospace from source
+   - Rememeber to clone and build Aerospace from source
    - Requires Rust installed beforehand
    - Then apply the custom from here